NousCode/NousCode/README.md

 # Hey there! 🤝 Welcome...
 ## About me...
-I'm a Back-End developer that have applyed JavaScript, Python and NodeJS to create apps in the Backend side with frameworks like NestJS, .NET and FastAPI.
-I developed full integration web apps using Github, slack, SCRUM and Kanban.
+I'm a Back-End developer that have applyed JavaScript, C# and NodeJS to create apps in the Backend side with frameworks like NestJS and .NET.
+I program full integration web apps using development methodologies as Github, Slack, SCRUM and Kanban.
 Do sport is one of my hobbies, sometimes I go bike riding with friends, or do calesthenics, it helps you to focus on your main goals.

 🐉 I'm currently studing as a [Platzi](https://www.linkedin.com/school/platzi-inc/) Master student.